-Exam registration requirements: Participation in no less than 80% of the seminar groups is a mandatory prerequisite for taking the final exam.
+Exam registration requirements: Participation in no less than 80% of the seminar groups is a prerequisite for taking the final exam.
 Each group is expected to present a paper during the course and participation in the group presentation is required.
 Furthermore, students are expected to individually elaborate a quantitative element prior to the exam registration deadline.

-Aid: All aids allowed Marking scale: Pass/Fail Censorship form: No external censorship
+Aid: All aids allowed.

+Form of assessment: Pass/Fail.

+Type of examiner: external examiner.